djcrocker/structvar-bench/README.md

 ├── processed/
     ├── cohort_mapped.csv           # Filtered ClinVar file mapped to UniProt IDs ├── cohort_filtered.csv         # Mapped cohort filtered to reviewed, pathogenic & benign, SNVs that have an AlphaFold match
+    ├── cohort_with_ddg.csv         # Cohort with FoldX ran on it and ddG values extracted
 ```